majdal/modex/Hackathon-W14-#1.md

 **Extensions** if there's time left over after all that:

 1. write a skeleton farm model.
 This probably means reimplementing [FarmSimulationModel](https://github.com/n7wilson/FoodSimulationModel) on top of GDAL.
 Initially, just write it in the same server as the rest; we'll figure out how to factor out the model from the explorer later ((and ideally the model doesn't have to be in python to work))
 1. Investigate (and document in the src/ dir!) what it takes to create raster sources for.
-Can we get our twisted server to host an http endpoint producing (dynamically, even) [XYZ](Glossary#XYZ) maps
+Can we get our twisted server to host an http endpoint producing (dynamically, even) [XYZ](Glossary#XYZ) maps?
 1. Investigate colouring the different vectors according to some properties.
 This is our **spatial visualization _prototype_**
 1. Investigate pushing update events to the vector layers: e.g. can we get it to display a rainbow wave?
 This is our **spatial simulation _prototype_**
+1. Once we can render arbitrary rasters over to the frontend, figure out what it takes to convince ol3 to invalidate and redownload rasters.